Universal Studios Singapore: Park layout

 Universal Studios Singapore is 25 ha in size, making it the smallest of Universal's parks, and occupies the easternmost part of the 49 ha Resorts World Sentosa.
 There are a total of 17 attractions, of which 10 are original or specially adapted for the park.
-The park consists of seven themed zones surrounding a lagoon.
-Each zone is mostly based on movies and/or television, featuring their own attractions, meet and greet locations, over 30 restaurants and food carts, and 20 retail stores and carts located around the park.
+The park consists of seven themed areas surrounding a lagoon.
+Each area is mostly based on movies and/or television, featuring their own attractions, meet and greet locations, over 30 restaurants and food carts, and 20 retail stores and carts located around the park.